Key Stage 3 subjects

 Key Stage Three Science encompasses a wide range of Biology, Chemistry and Physics topics.
 We follow the AQA Key Stage 3 Science syllabus closely to enable our students to follow a spiral curriculum up to GCSE.

 Students have three lessons a week in Year 7 and 8.
-They have 7 lessons in Year 9 across our two week timetable.
-Around Feb half term Year 9 students sit the science options test, this is to determine suitability for the triple science programme at GCSE.
-The majority of students will go on to study combined science GCSE in Yr 10/ yr 1.
+They have 8 lessons in Year 9 across our two-week timetable.
+In January, Year 9 students sit the science options test.
+This is to determine suitability for the triple science programme at GCSE.
+The majority of students will go on to study combined science GCSE in Yr 10/ Yr 11.

 Students are offered a variety of opportunities throughout the course to practise and demonstrate their skills scientifically.